 Testing Services for Building Products

-Berkeley Analytical tests interior building products to demonstrate compliance with USGBC LEED requirements and for quality control and regulatory compliance.
+Berkeley Analytical tests interior building products to demonstrate compliance with USGBC LEED and other green building standard requirements and for quality control and regulatory compliance.
 BkA’s testing services include:

-- California Department of Public Health (CDPH) Standard Method V1.1, 2010 Small-Chamber VOC Emission testing, often referred to as California Section 01350
+- California Department of Public Health (CDPH) Standard Method V1.2, 2017 for the Testing and Evaluation of Volatile Organic Chemical Emissions from Indoor Sources Using Environmental Chambers, often referred to as California Section 01350

 - VOC Content testing of paints & coatings and adhesive & sealants by ASTM D6886